-For fiscal year 2023, the Compensation Committee approved the Fiscal 2023 Executive Short Term Incentive Plan (the "2023 STI Plan") for the Company's key executives, including its NEOs.
+On February 18, 2025, the Compensation Committee approved an annual Executive Short Term Incentive Plan (the "STI Plan") for the Company's key executives, including its named executive officers.

-Under the 2023 STI Plan, the NEOs were eligible to earn a cash bonus in an amount based upon a targeted percentage of the NEO's base salary.
-Such cash bonuses were eligible to be earned based upon the achievement of either or both of two specified Company performance objectives: (i) 2023 revenue (37.5% weighting), and (ii) 2023 Adjusted EBITDA (defined as operating income adjusted for depreciation, amortization, non-cash stock-based compensation expenses and M&A transaction expenses) (37.5% weighting).
-The balance of the cash bonus would be earned based on achievement of individual performance objectives established by the Compensation Committee for the CEO and by the CEO for other NEOs (25% weighting), factoring in the level of achievement of the revenue target and Adjusted EBITDA target.
+Under the STI Plan, participants will be eligible to earn a cash bonus in an amount based upon a targeted percentage of the participant's base salary.
+A participant's cash bonus will be earned based upon the achievement of either or both of two specified Company performance objectives for the applicable fiscal year: (i) revenue (37.5% weighting), and (ii) Adjusted EBITDA (defined as operating income adjusted for depreciation, amortization, non-cash stock-based compensation expenses and M&A transaction expenses) (37.5% weighting).
+The balance of the cash bonus will be earned based on achievement of individual performance objectives established by the Committee for the Chief Executive Officer (the "CEO") and by the CEO for other participants (25% weighting), factoring in the level of achievement of the revenue target and Adjusted EBITDA target.

-For revenue and Adjusted EBITDA, the NEOs were eligible to earn 75% of target bonus if the Company achieved a pre-determined threshold, 100% for achieving target and a maximum of 150% for achievement above that level.
-The achievement of individual performance objectives was to be determined on a scale of zero to 100%.
+For revenue and Adjusted EBITDA, a participant will be eligible to earn 75% of the target bonus if the Company achieves a pre-determined threshold, 100% for achieving target and a maximum of 150% for achievement above that level.
+The achievement of individual performance objectives will be determined on a scale of zero to 100%.
 The revenue and Adjusted EBITDA amounts must be at least 75% of their respective targeted amounts for any cash bonus payouts to be made.